mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

 After a user submits a feedback item from your app, it goes automatically to **Feedback** in the Developer Portal. **Feedback** enables your team to view all the feedback items.
 It also allows team members with the right permissions to organize the feedback items, and add feedback items manually.

 {{% alert color="info" %}}When a user submits a feedback item from your app, everyone in your team will get a [notification](/developerportal/#notifications) in the Developer Portal.
-If you no longer want to receive feedback notifications for a specific app, you can [stop watching](https://docs.mendix.com/developerportal/#my-apps) the app.{{% /alert %}}
+If you no longer want to receive feedback notifications for a specific app, you can [stop watching](https://docs.mendix.com/developerportal/#my-apps) the app.</br>Next to getting a notification in the Developer Portal, Scrum Masters of your team will also receive an email with a link to the details of the new feedback item.{{% /alert %}}

 **Feedback** contains two pages: **Inbox** and **Archive**.